JSFoundation/TAC/Project-Lifecycle.md

 younger projects that have shown potential or have been created in response to existing Foundation goals on a case-by-case basis at the TAC's discretion.

-## CB and Working Group Requirements
+## Working Group Requirements

-All CBs, WGs and other project level governing bodies, are expected to operate in a transparent manner.
-Decisions must be made publicly through a documented public process managed by each and each governing body must use a participatory decision making process.
+All WGs and other project level governing bodies are expected to operate in a transparent manner.
+Decisions must be made publicly through a documented public process managed by each governing body and must use a participatory decision making process.

 ### Security